bjornmeansbear/lectureScripts/WhatIsSGD.md

 How can both of these concepts be true?

-It's not a new idea that beauty isn't the same for everyone

 > “there are as many styles of beauty as there are visions of happiness”
 > — Stendhal

+It's not a new idea that beauty isn't the same for everyone

 > "Beauty in things exists merely in the mind which contemplates them."
 > — David Hume's Essays, Moral and Political, 1742

+What new or objective criteria are there for beauty in Sustainable Graphic Design?

-## Ideological, Critical, Beautiful
+Ideological, Critical, Beautiful

 > “all design is ideological, the design process is informed by values based on a specific world view.”
 > — Anthony Dunne and Fiona Raby, _Design Noir: The Secret Life of Objects_